 The government’s apprenticeship service makes it easier for employers to choose and pay for apprenticeship training online.
 All claims for the new government incentives must also be made through the service.
 Please contact us on 0330 1000 610 if you need further details or assistance in setting this up.

-* The apprentice must be a new employee with a contact of employment date between 1st August 2020 and 31st January 2021.
+* The apprentice must be a new employee with a contact of employment date between 31st January 2021 to 31st March 2021.
 They must not have been in employment within the organisation six months before the contact dates begins.
 There is no limit to the amount of incentive payments claimed for, providing the apprentice meets the criteria.